montysecurity/InfraHunter/README.md

 ## API Rate Limiting

 The builtin rate limits are for **authenticated** accounts and for URLScan.
-The tool uses ratelimit to manage requests but there is logic built in to handle HTTP 429 codes by switching the scan type.
-If all scan types are exhausted, the script quits.
+The tool uses ratelimit to manage requests but there is logic built in to handle HTTP 429 codes by quitting the script.
+Specify what URLScan scan type to use with `--scan-type`